What's the best SSD you can buy?

 It's an even better version of the 970 Evo at around the same price so it's really a no-brainer on that front.
 If it's NVMe performance you want this Plus model is astounding.

-Read our Samsung 970 EVO Plus review.
+Read our full Samsung 970 EVO Plus review

-Read our WD Black SN750 review.
+Read our full WD Black SN750 review

 The WD Blue 3D NAND might best represent the last hoorah of the SATA SSD before NVMe

 technology kicks that interface into the long grass.
 It’s a big improvement over its predecessor and gives Corsair and Samsung’s mid-range products a run for their money.

 Excellent overall performance coupled with competitive pricing makes for a winning combination, or it does for that still want, or need SATA.